mattlord/Docker-InnoDB-Cluster/README.md

 A secure method of password generation and management is available using the auto-generated random password that's stored in a file within each container.
 All that's necessary to use the secure method is to replace all instances of ```MYSQL_ROOT_PASSWORD=root``` with ```MYSQL_ROOT_PASSWORD=$(cat secretpassword.txt)``` in each example docker command.

-**Note:** the scripted method now uses the secure password management facilities by default.
+> The scripted method now uses the secure password management facilities by default.

 ### Scripted Method